Skip to content

 Shopify email marketing is mostly about flows, not campaigns.
 Set up the 8 flows above (welcome, abandoned cart, browse abandon, post-purchase, win-back, replenishment, VIP/birthday, back-in-stock), segment your list, and let the automation do the work.

 Want abandoned-cart recovery that’s tied to the actual cart UX?
-Install Cartylabs free on Shopify — pairs with Klaviyo, Omnisend, and Shopify Email out of the box.
+Install Cartylabs free on Shopify.
+It pairs with Klaviyo, Omnisend, and Shopify Email out of the box.

 Keep reading